Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Macdonald identities for affine root systems and integer partitions

 \subsection{Rewriting of the Macdonald identities for affine root systems}

-Recall that Macdonald identities of Proposition \ref{prop:RS} involve power series over sublattices of $\bbbz^t$ of a formal variable $T$ depending on a vector of $t$ variables $\mathbf{x}$.
-The proofs in this section all follow the same steps: \begin{enumerate} \item expand the products in the sum part and interpret them as determinants, \item interpret the exponent of the formal variable $T$ as one of the quadratic forms from Section \ref{chap3:quad} and then use the correspondence between vectors of integers and partitions studied in Section \ref{chap3:quad} together with the $V_{g,t}$-coding. \end{enumerate}
+Recall that Macdonald identities of Proposition \ref{prop:intermed_rewrite} involve power series over sublattices of $\bbbz^t$ of a formal variable $T$ whose coefficients are fractions of two determinants.
+The proofs in this section all follow the same steps: \begin{enumerate} \item interpret the exponent of the formal variable $T$ as one of the quadratic forms from Section \ref{chap3:quad}, \item then use the correspondence between vectors of integers and partitions studied in Section \ref{chap3:quad} together with the $V_{g,t}$-coding.
+Note that the convention used by Rosengren and Schlosser for the product of classical roots, e.g. $\Delta_A, \Delta_B, \Delta_C$ and $\Delta_D$ does not correspond to the product of classical roots in the denominator of characters of classical types, one needs to compose the $\sigma$ from Definition \ref{def:vcoding} with the permutation $j\mapsto t-j$ in order to reorder the fraction of determinants so that it corresponds to the classical definition of the irreducible character, \item finally the signature coming from rearrangement of the columns of the determinants to the numerator is reinterpreted as some statistics associated with the corresponding partition thanks to the Lemmas from Section \ref{chap4:sign}. \end{enumerate}

-\subsubsection{Type $\tilde{A}_{t-1}$}
+\subsubsection{Type $A^{(1)}_{t-1}$}

 Here we prove Theorem \ref{prop:MacdotypeA}.
 First note that the right-hand side of \eqref{eq:macdoAfin} is the desired right-hand side of \eqref{eq:macdoa}.
 Recall the left-hand side of \eqref{eq:macdoAfin}